-This Vegetarian Butternut Squash Chili is loaded with healthy vegetables like sweet bell pepper, tomatoes, and zucchini, chunks of sweet and delicious butternut squash, and three different kinds of beans.
-Enjoy this Butternut Squash Chili topped with cheese, sour cream, and cilantro and serve with your favorite cornbread.
+This Vegetarian Butternut Squash Chili is loaded with healthy vegetables like sweet bell pepper, tomatoes, and zucchini, chunks of delicious butternut squash, and three different kinds of beans.
+Enjoy this Butternut Squash Chili recipe topped with cheese, sour cream, and cilantro and serve with your favorite cornbread.

 Somewhat sweet, super healthy, and always packed with flavor, butternut squash is one of those quintessential fall vegetables that seems to taste great with everything.
 Enjoy this nutrient-packed squash roasted, tossed in your favorite salad, or pureed into soup.

 Ingredients in Butternut Squash Chili

 To make this easy and delicious vegetarian butternut squash chili recipe, you’ll need the following ingredients:

 - Onion, + bell peppers – also known as your mirepoix, this flavor foundation is found in countless recipes including jambalaya, chicken noodle soup, Easy Chicken and Dumplings, and stews of all kinds.
 A simple base made from finely diced vegetables (the mix of vegetables will vary by country and cuisine) that are cooked in butter or oil, low and slow as to sweeten the ingredients rather than caramelize them.
 In this particular butternut squash chili, I started with onion and bell peppers.
 Other popular mirepoix vegetables include carrots and celery.